Andrii Hnatov

-Andrii Viktorovych Hnatov (Андрій Вікторович Гнатов) is a Ukrainian Marine Corps major general who has been the Chief of the General Staff of the Armed Forces of Ukraine since 2025.
-He was previously the Commander of the Joint Forces of the Armed Forces of Ukraine from 2024 to 2025.Member of the Headquarters of the Supreme Commander-in-Chief since 28 March 2025.
+Lieutenant General Andrii Viktorovych Hnatov (Андрій Вікторович Гнатов) is a Ukrainian Marine Corps officer who was the Chief of the General Staff of the Armed Forces of Ukraine from 2025 to 2026.
+He was previously the Commander of the Joint Forces of the Armed Forces of Ukraine from 2024 to 2025.
+Member of the Headquarters of the Supreme Commander-in-Chief since 28 March 2025.

 Biography

 He was among the several hundred Ukrainian naval infantry personnel in Crimea that remained loyal to Ukraine and left the peninsula after the annexation of Crimea by the Russian Federation in 2014.
+In 2018, he worked to move Ukraine's armed forces away from the Soviet model, both for uniforms and symbols and for combat doctrines.

 Hnatov was the Commander of the Joint Forces of the Ukrainian Armed Forces (KOS of the Armed Forces of Ukraine, military unit A0135), commanding troops of the Eastern Operational Command.
 He was previously the Deputy Commander of the Southern Operational Command.

-In 2018, he worked to move Ukraine's armed forces away from the Soviet model, both for uniforms and symbols and for combat doctrines.

 On August 23, 2024, he was promoted to the rank of major general.

 On January 27, 2025, President Zelenskyy announced Hnatov would be replaced by Major General Mykhailo Drapatyi as the commander of the Khortytsia operational-strategic group.
 General Drapatyi will remain also Commander of the Ukrainian Ground Forces.

 On February 26, 2025, he was dismissed from the Commander of the Joint Forces of the Ukrainian Armed Forces.
 He was appointed as the new Deputy Chief of General Staff of the Ukrainian Armed Forces on February 27, 2025.

 On March 16, 2025, he was appointed as Chief of General Staff of the Ukrainian Armed Forces.
 On March 28 appointed a staffer of the Headquarters of the Supreme Commander-in-Chief.

+On 22 July 2026, Hnatov was dismissed as Chief of the General Staff and replaced by Major General Ihor Skybiuk, following a reshuffle of Ukraine's military leadership.